This is the home page for Netpbm.

 The goal of Netpbm is to be a single source for all the primitive graphics utilities, especially converters, one might need.
 So if you know of some freely redistributable software in this vein which is not in the package yet, you should bring it to the attention of the Netpbm maintainer so it can be included in the next release.

 Netpbm does not contain interactive tools and doesn't have a graphical interface.
+The programs are useful invoked from a typed shell command, but most are also oriented toward being used internally by a program.

 Getting Netpbm